250th Rifle Division (Soviet Union): Demyansk Pocket

 The 250th spent the winter in Kalinin Front, by the start of December in 31st Army, moving to the reestablished 30th Army during March 1942.
 In April it was reassigned to the newly-forming 53rd Army in Northwestern Front, where it remained on the southeast side of the Demyansk pocket through most of the rest of the year.
 In August the Army conducted local attacks against the well-fortified German II Army Corps in support of a further attempt to cut it off and annihilate it, but these were easily fended off.
 On December 12 General Stepanenko left the division and was replaced by Col. Vladimir Yosifovich Mizitskii.
-Stepanenko went on to briefly lead the 28th Guards Rifle Division before being given command command the 14th Guards Rifle Corps for the duration of the war.
+Stepanenko went on to briefly lead the 28th Guards Rifle Division before being given command of the 14th Guards Rifle Corps for the duration of the war.
 Mizitskii had previously served as deputy commander of the 241st Rifle Division.

 Demyansk Pocket in February 1943.
 Note position of the 250th in 1st Shock Army.

 Marshal Timoshenko, now in command of Northwestern Front, submitted a new plan to the STAVKA on January 14, 1943, to cut off the salient and annihilate the German forces therein.
 Although continuing to focus on the 1st Shock and 11th Armies north and south of the narrow Ramushevo corridor into the pocket, his plan also incorporated a shock group of 53rd Army, consisting of the 235th, 241st and 250th Rifle Divisions, two ski brigades, a tank brigade and a tank regiment, plus several artillery assets.
 This group, along with a similar group from 34th Army, was to put pressure on II Corps to prevent it from shifting reserves while also taking advantage of any opportunities to advance into the pocket.
 The plan was approved on January 17, but was soon supplanted by Marshal Zhukov's more ambitious plan.

 On January 31 the German High Command ordered that the Demyansk salient be evacuated, in the wake of the encirclement and upcoming destruction of 6th Army at Stalingrad.
 Not knowing the German plan, Zhukov was making plans for his Operation Polyarnaya Zvezda to finally crush the salient as a preliminary to the relief of Leningrad.
 As part of this plan the 250th was transferred to 1st Shock Army, where it took up a reserve position south of the Ramushevo corridor.
 1st Shock was unable to join the attack until February 22, by which time Polyarnaya Zvezda had already failed, and the 250th saw little combat.
 The German evacuation had begun on February 17 and ended on February 28.